 3rd Roll Over (Green Onwards) - This is now the current roll-over and what a Trial Roll Over Daily Balance Report is capturing.
 It turns into an actioned roll over on the next roll over to b e done on Thursday.

-Important: To understand how a Roll Over works, simply think of it as "1.
-Required to action systematic postings of nightly charges and once done and 2.
-It collects all revenue & payments done on GuestPoint since the last Roll Over was done".
+2. It collects all revenue & payments done on GuestPoint since the last Roll Over was done.